othis001/solutions/README.md

 This is a program that takes as input a string consisting of lower-case and and capital letters and determines the last position that a "pair" occurs.
-A pair is defined to be a capital letter followed immediately by its lower- case form.
+A pair is defined to be a capital letter followed immediately by its lower-case form.
 Also once two letters pair up, they are removed from further consideration, similar to how pieces cancel out in Dr. Mario.
 For example, ABba would have 2 valid pairs.

 ## polish.cpp